Chicken Shepherd’s Pie

 Of course – Shepherd’s Pie is a wonderful make ahead meal!
 To make ahead, prepare through step 3.
 Cover with foil and place in the refrigerator for up to 2 days.
 When ready to serve, continue with the last two remaining steps on the recipe card, keeping in mind that the dish may need any extra 10 to 15 minutes to warm all the way through in step 5.

 Shepherd’s pie is a traditional savory British dish that is made with ground or “minced” or diced lamb, whereas Cottage Pie has a minced beef filling.
 Both pies include a mixture of sweet vegetables, gravy, and are topped with a thick layer of mashed potatoes and baked off until golden brown.

 Cumberland Pie on the other hand is a variation of the above.
-While the base of a Cumberland Pie is the same as a Shepherd’s or Cottage, it is finished off a little different.
-Prior to baking the mashed potatoes are topped with breadcrumbs for an added crunchy texture.
+While the base of a Cumberland Pie is the same as a Shepherd’s or Cottage, it is finished off a little differently.
+Prior to baking, the mashed potatoes are topped with breadcrumbs for an added crunchy texture.

 More Recipes To Try This Season